epayco/Plugin_ePayco_CS_CART/README.md

-# PayU plugin for Prestashop since 1.4.4
+# ePayco plugin for cs-cart since 4.3.8
-``This plugin is released under the GPL license.``

-**If you have any questions or issues, feel free to contact our technical support: tech@payu.pl.**
+**If you have any questions or issues, feel free to contact our technical support: desarrollo@payco.co.**

 ## Table of Contents